 The 19,386,697 XML files measure a total of 621 GB and are hosted by the supercomputing infrastructure of the Information Retrieval Facility.
-You can download a sample of one week's data, i.e more than 20,000 patents at http://ir-facility.net/prototypes/marec
+Scientific members of the IRF have full access to this collection, free of charge.

-Only IRF members have full access to this collection.
 If you are interested in experimenting with the MAREC data, please contact membership@ir-facility.org